-From version 9.4 onwards the CSV files generated by T/HIS can also contain information on the UNIT system and the X and Y axis units for Output Format:
+From version 9.4 onwards the CSV files generated by T/HIS can also contain information on the UNIT system and the X and Y axis units for each curve.
+If you don't want to output this information then you can turn it off.